 Fly reels also come in weights which correspond with the weight of the rod you've chosen.
 If you bought a five weight rod you would want to match it with a five weight reel.
 In fly fishing, reels basically function as a mechanism to hold the line.
 The actual reeling of line is a function is rarely used.
 The bigger the fish you are seeking, the more important to have a good drag system.
 Poor drag systems can cause loss of fish.
 The drag system is not as important with smaller fish, as YOU become the drag system.
+Saltwater situations require much better drag systems and quality of reels due to the salt and strength of these fish.

 You guessed it, as with rods and reels the line also comes in weights from one to fifteen.
 Again, if you bought a five weight rod and a five weight reel you probably are going to be looking for a five weight line.
 There are some anglers who prefer to put a six weight line on a five weight rod, generally this is desired if the rod is a fast action or stiffer rod.
 Lining up, as this is called, can improve the performance of a stiffer fly rod.
 The second consideration is the line type.
 There are three types of fly lines: floating, sinking and sink tip.
 Floating line is the most common used line type in fly fishing.
 It is generally a bright green, yellow or orange colored line to which you attach a leader and a dry fly.
 Dry flies float on the surface of the water (keeping them dry, hence the name), therefore the line needs to float as well.
 Nymphing is another popular method of fly fishing that uses floating line.
 Sinking line is used when you are fishing underneath the water.
 Sinking tip line is used if you are fishing underneath the water with a fly that imitates a baitfish, usually called a streamer.